wp-plugins/login-page-styler/readme.txt.txt

 * Custom css field.
 * And more.

+* For premium version Visit:'http://web-settler.com/login-page-styler/'

 == Installation ==
 1. Upload 'login-page-styler folder' to the `/wp-content/plugins/` directory
 1. Activate the plugin through the \'Plugins\' menu in WordPress

+==Premium Version==
+If you want to use full features of this plugin Visit: 'http://web-settler.com/login-page-styler/'

 == Frequently Asked Questions ==
 There are no FAQ just yet